Amazon Outdoor Deals

 Frequently Asked Questions (FAQ)

-2. Does it come with a sheath?
+2. Does it come with a sheath included?

-3. Is this knife good for self-defense?
+3. Is this knife practical or recommended for self-defense?

-5. Can I use this for bushcraft?
+5. Can I realistically use this massive knife for bushcraft?

 Find Your Next Favorite Pocket Knife